TritonVM/triton-vm/specification/src/instruction-groups.md

 1. The stack element in `st13` does not change.
 1. The stack element in `st14` does not change.
 1. The stack element in `st15` does not change.
-1. The top of the OpStack underflow, i.e., `osv`, does not change.
+1. The top of the op stack underflow, i.e., `osv`, does not change.
-1. The OpStack pointer does not change.
+1. The op stack pointer does not change.

 ### Polynomials